indigo-iam/iam-documentation/user-guide/api/group-requests.md

 ## POST /iam/group_requests/{uuid}/reject

 Rejects a group request.
-A motivation is required, as body parameter.
+A `motivation` parameter is required.
 Only administrators can reject requests.

 **Authentication required**: true